DaniloVlad/DNS-Scanner/README.md

 -Add other common methods (SSDP, NTP) to work in a single scanner

->*Note I have yet to test the spoof scanner as I don't have a known spoofing host, if you do - let me know*
+>*Note I have tested the spoofed scanning and it works*

 >**dns_listen must be run with sudo priviledes**